MistaVikz/GHG-Pro/README.md

 10. `calculate_total_volumes_by_year(df_project):` This function calculates the total offered volume and overall project delivery for each calendar year in the project DataFrame.
 The function first calculates the end years for each project by adding the contract duration to the start year.
 It then creates a new DataFrame with the total offered volume and overall project delivery for each year, initializing these values to 0.
 The function then iterates over each project and each year of the project's contract duration.
 For each year, it adds the offered volume and overall project delivery for that year to the corresponding values in the total volumes by year DataFrame.
 Finally, the function resets the index of the total volumes by year DataFrame and renames the index column to 'Year'.
 The resulting DataFrame is returned by the function.

-### Project Screening Tool
+### GHG_Pro.xlsx
-The Project Screening Tool is a comprehensive Excel-based application designed to streamline the project screening process.
+The GHG_Pro.xlsx is a comprehensive Excel-based application designed to streamline the project screening process.
 The tool consists of three main components: Model Configuration, Project Screening, and Project Analysis.

 #### Configuring a Model
-The Project Screening Tool allows users to configure a model by entering the necessary information in the Model Config worksheet.
+The GHG_Pro.xlsx allows users to configure a model by entering the necessary information in the Model Config worksheet.
 This includes:

 Model ID and name
 - Maximum number of risk buckets